Air pollution in Turkey: Monitoring and reporting

 In 2018 air quality data was available on the website of the Ministry of Environment and Urbanization for 16% of districts and the ministry plans for it to be available for all districts by 2023, increasing the number of monitoring stations to 380.
+In 2023 the Right to Clean Air Platform said that half of the 360 monitoring stations were not working properly.
 The Chamber of Environmental Engineers publishes a report every year based on this data.
 The ministry also continuously monitors smokestack emissions from 305 power plants and industrial sites to ensure they do not surpass the limits, but this data is not published as Turkey has not ratified the Gothenburg Protocol on air pollution.
 There are hourly, daily and yearly average limits for various pollutants in the area around a coal-fired power station, defined as a radius 50 times the chimney height:

 Some industrial companies reach Global Reporting Initiative (GRI) 305 emissions standard.
+There is a pollutant release and transfer register, but as of September 2024 no years are publicly searchable because it is not yet technically complete, and it is not known what exemptions will be granted.(see FAQ).

 Medical dangers

 About 8% of all deaths have been estimated to be due to air pollution.
 However estimates of annual excess mortality vary between 37,000 and 60,000.
+The Right to Clean Air Platform estimates at least 48,000 early deaths in 2021.
 Air pollution is a health risk mainly due to burning fossil fuels, such as coal and diesel.
 Researchers estimate that reducing air pollution to World Health Organization limits would save seven times the number of lives that were lost in traffic accidents in 2017.
 Although in many places the health effects of air pollution cannot be estimated, because there is not enough monitoring of PM10 and PM2.5 particulates, average excess loss of life (compared to how many would be lost if WHO air pollution guidelines were followed) is estimated to be 0.4 years per person but this will vary by location because, as of 2019, air pollution is severe in some cities.
 In general it increases the risk from respiratory infections, such as COVID-19, especially in highly polluted cities such as Zonguldak, but this is disputed for some places and more research is needed.

 Cities

 Many cities in Turkey are more polluted than typical European cities.
+For example, the capital of neighbouring Bulgaria is introducing a low emission zone and restricting coal and wood burning.